Adult Sunday School

 Class Contacts: Debbie Schmitt and Barry Schmitt (email@example.com)

 McCLURE BIBLE STUDY CLASS (Room 324)

-This class focuses on an in-depth study of the Bible and how it relates to our everyday living.
+This class focuses on an in-depth study of the Old and New Testament.
 Lively discussions among class members are incorporated and encouraged.
+During 2019-20 we will study the Great Figures of the New Testament, using the DVD series by Dr. Amy-Jill Levine.
+Following that we will analyze the Gospels of Matthew, and Mark.
+Next will be an Old Testament cycle studying the Book of Kings and Chronicles.
 This class is for all who wish to learn more about the Bible, how to study it, and how to apply these teachings to our personal lives.
 Lessons are coordinated and led by Dr. Lou Cei, assisted by other excellent teachers within the class.
 Singles and couples of every age are welcome.
-The class sponsors several church-wide projects each year.
+The class sponsors the Third Grade and Kindergarten Bible programs, and several other church-wide projects each year.

 OUTREACH (Room 310)

 Outreach is a class with a mix of singles and couples.
 The class uses planning sessions in January, May and September to develop their lesson themes, plan social outings and identify areas for participation in community outreach.
 Lesson themes cover a variety of topics from Cokesbury series, guest speakers and Bible study.
 Social outings range from hikes in Virginia, gatherings at local restaurants, the annual Progressive Dinner during the Christmas season, and a Super Bowl party.
 Community outreach has focused on families with young children for Christmas, providing basic necessities for refugee families in Richmond, and supporting church sponsored mission trips.
 Annually, the class sponsors and organizes the Veterans Pancake Breakfast and the Outreach Summer Forum.